alexylon/Ferrocrypt/README.md

 ##### Hybrid encryption

-Suitable for data exchange, where the files or directories can be encrypted with any public key, but can be only decrypted with the corresponding private key and the passphrase, which decrypts this key.
+An ideal choice for secure data exchange, allowing files or directories to be encrypted using a public key.
+However, decryption is only possible with the corresponding private key and passphrase that unlocks the key.

 ###### Generate private / public key pair with a passphrase for the encryption of the private key